What are the benefits of participating in the UTSC Undergraduate Research Poster Forum?

 Can my poster presentation use visual or digital materials?

-The focus of the judging is your print poster, however it is permissable to use aids or digital materials to supplement your poster in your 3-5 minute poster presentation video.
+The focus of the judging is your print poster, however it is permissible to use aids or digital materials to supplement your poster in your 3-5 minute poster presentation video.

 What kind of help is available to students who want to participate in the UTSC Undergraduate Research Forum?

-Contact your Liaison Librarian for help with research skills, writing your poster abstract and developing your poster.
-Any interested applicated are also invited to attend one of our Research Skills and Poster Drop-in sessions date TBD) in the Library Instruction Lab, AC286A.
+Contact your liaison librarian for help with research skills, writing your poster abstract and developing your poster.